Weak Signal Asymptotics for Sequentially Randomized Experiments: Introduction

 In using diffusion approximation to obtain insights about the behavior of large, dynamic processes, our approach builds on a long tradition in operations research, especially in the context of queuing networks \citep{iglehart1970multiple, harrison1981reflected,reiman1984open,harrison1988brownian,glynn1990diffusion,kelly1993dynamic,gamarnik2006validity}.
 A key insight from this line of work is that, by focusing on a heavy-traffic limit where server utilization approaches full capacity and wait times diverge, the behavior of a queuing network can be well approximated by a Brownian limit where, as argued by \citet{kelly1993dynamic}, ``important features of good control policies are displayed in sharpest relief.''
-Likewise, in our setting, we find that focusing on a scaling regime with weak signals and long time horizons enables us to capture key aspects of sequential experiments in terms of a tractable diffusion approximation.
+Likewise, in our setting, we find that focusing on a scaling regime with small gaps in the mean rewards between the arms and long time horizons enables us to capture key aspects of sequential experiments in terms of a tractable diffusion approximation.